Free · MIT licensed

 bluesky auto atproto SDK.
 Canonical link appended to post text.
 App-password auth.

-medium_browser manual Playwright pre-fill plus batched-tab UX.
-Operator clicks Publish; mark_live CLI records the URL.
+medium_browser manual Plain-text draft plus compose URL.
+Operator pastes into the editor and clicks Publish; mark_live CLI records the URL.

 twitter_browser manual Free-tier API is unusable.
 Plain-text draft plus pre-filled compose URL, mark_live records the tweet.